Multiple collapsed cupolas in church ruins of Antigua

 Photo courtesy of Selina Atitlan

 By 7 AM, you should be back down for breakfast and then start your descent.
 The descent will be significantly quicker than the ascent.
 Once you reach your starting point, a shuttle will bring you back to Antigua by around 12:30-1:00 PM.
-And this ends your exciting adventure up to see an active volcano!

 After the hike, you will likely be quite tired so take some time to relax at your hotel/AirBnB.
+Also, expect that your muscles will be very sore whether the day after or two days after (it was two days after for us!)

 colonial architectural hotel in Antigua